FCC v. Fox Television Stations, Inc. (2012): Background

 We do not suggest that the FCC could not create a constitutional policy.
 We hold only that the FCC's current policy fails constitutional scrutiny."

 The FCC requested that the full Second Circuit hear the case en banc, but was denied.
 The Supreme Court heard oral arguments in this round on January 10, 2012.

 Ruling

-In an 8–0 decision (Justice Sonia Sotomayor recused herself because she had previously sat on the Second Circuit) written by Justice Anthony Kennedy, the Supreme Court ruled that because the regulations at the time did not cover "fleeting expletives" (the regulations have since been amended to that end), the fines issued were invalidated as "unconstitutionally vague" under the Due Process Clause.
+In an 8–0 decision written by Justice Anthony Kennedy, the Supreme Court ruled that because the regulations at the time did not cover "fleeting expletives" (the regulations have since been amended to that end), the fines issued were invalidated as "unconstitutionally vague" under the Due Process Clause.
 Because the case was resolved on that basis, the Court declined to address the First Amendment implications of the FCC's indecency regulations or to reconsider FCC v.
 Pacifica, 438 U.S. 726 (1978).

+Justice Sonia Sotomayor recused herself because she had previously sat on the Second Circuit.